github/codeql/docs/language/codeql-cli/using-the-codeql-cli/using-custom-queries-with-the-codeql-cli.rst

 specific vulnerabilities or errors.

-This topic is specifically about writing queries to use with the :doc:`database analyze <../commands/database-analyze>` command to produce :ref:`interpreted results <interpret-query-results>`.
+This topic is specifically about writing queries to use with the :doc:`database analyze <codeql-cli-manual:database-analyze>` command to produce :ref:`interpreted results <interpret-query-results>`.

 .. include:: ../../reusables/advanced-query-execution.rst